-Resources and contacts for faculty, staff, instructors, and advisers to support a variety of student needs.
+Resources and contacts for faculty, staff, instructors, and advisors to support a variety of student needs.

-The Dean of Students Office is the main point of contact to connect students with the appropriate campus support when they are facing personal challenges.
+The Office of Student Assistance and Support is the main point of contact to connect students with the appropriate campus support when they are facing personal challenges.
 The office consults faculty and staff, parents, families, and friends to provide holistic support to students.

 Available resources: